Close Menu

 2. Polish Your NZ-Style CV.
 Keep it concise (2 pages max), include a short profile, and highlight achievements with bullet points.
 Kiwis dislike overly flashy or long resumes.

 3. Start Searching & Applying.
-Look at direct company websites, LinkedIn Jobs (set location to NZ), and reputable providers.
+Look at the companies’ websites, LinkedIn Jobs (set the location to NZ), and reputable providers.
 Begin applications 6-8 months before your intended start date.

 4. Prepare for Interviews.
 They tend to be informal but direct.
 Research the company deeply and be ready to ask thoughtful questions about their work and culture.